-Preston Farm and Winery is a family-operated, organic and biodynamic property in Healdsburg’s Dry Creek Valley.
+Preston Farm and Winery is a family-operated, organic property in Healdsburg’s Dry Creek Valley.
 Our 125 acres are nestled between a meandering salmon-spawning stream and a sleepy stretch of former wagon trail leading to town.
 Under 45 years of stewardship by our family, the land has evolved from an emphasis on wine alone to diversified crops including vineyards, vegetables, fruit and olive trees, grain, and pastured livestock.

 Our estate winery features a tasting room, farm store, and bakery with a wood-fired oven.
 Estate-pressed olive oil and cured olives, sourdough loaves, pickles, and produce from the farm are available for purchase along with the wines.
 Visitors are encouraged to picnic in the gardens and to enjoy the farm property.